Budgeting is a critical part of your business roadmap. Your business risks going astray if you don’t stay on top of finances from the beginning.

 Cost control is key to a profitable business.
-No matter how much revenue your business earns, your business might be in trouble if your costs outweigh income.
+No matter how much revenue your business earns, your business might be in trouble if your costs outweigh your income.

 The budgeting process builds the foundation for cost control.
 It helps you identify business expenses and serves as the starting point for relevant action.
 For example, you can think of cutting down infrastructure expenditures or vendor negotiations to optimize raw materials costs.

 It can also help you set practical future goals taking the figures as key performance indicators.
-For instance, if you see one of your products consistently bringing in much lesser revenue, you might decide to focus on it more or scrap it altogether.
+For instance, if you see one of your products consistently bringing in much less revenue, you might decide to focus on it more or scrap it altogether.

 Determine the budget type